-The CISCO-IVR-CAPABILITY provides the implementation details for the CISCO-IVR-MIB, as implemented in the Cisco MDS SAN-OS.
+The CISCO-IVR-CAPABILITY provides the implementation details for the CISCO-IVR-MIB, as implemented in the Cisco MDS NX-OS or SAN-OS.

 CISCO-LICENSE-MGR-MIB

 This MIB manages license files on the system.
 The Cisco MDS 9000 Family uses licensing to enable advanced features in the product.
 The licensing model has two options: